-The 2013 fee structure involved a one-time increase, forbidding parishes to charge extras which they had traditionally added to the cost of a wedding or funeral.
+The 2013 fee structure involved a one-time increase forbidding parishes to charge extras, except those specifically listed in the fees table, which they had traditionally added to the cost of a wedding or funeral.
 The fee which a parishioner now pays is divided into two portions: one portion goes to the PCC, the other (the former "incumbent's fee") to the Diocesan Board of Finance (DBF).
 When a fee is offered to a Voluntary Minister, it comes from the DBF portion of the fee.